Deciding to start therapy takes courage and looking for a therapist can be a daunting process.

 This initial session will be a shorter than usual – 35-40 minutes instead of 50 – and cost £50.

 If we decide to continue working together, we'll set up a regular appointment, on the same day, at the same time, every week.
 Ongoing sessions last 50 minutes and are priced on a sliding scale, which you can read about on my rates page.
 The standard cost is £65.

 Counselling can be rewarding and liberating but at times also challenging.
-So, whether in-person, online, or over the phone, I’d encourage anyone starting therapy to think about what environment will help them get the best out of counselling, as well as which is the most practical to enable them to fully commit to it.
+So, I encourage anyone starting therapy to think about what will help them get the most out of counselling and what will enable them to fully commit to it.

 If you’re unsure what to expect from therapy, my blog exploring myths about therapy might be helpful.

 I see clients on Tuesday and Thursday mornings and afternoons, and Wednesday afternoons.